 Others may argue that point about what to include in the prices I covered, and are welcome to that opinion.
 I just think the above options are some of the best options for beginners getting started, without having to worry about learning difficult to navigate computer modules with batteries that can run out or motors than can die, or telecopes that have aberrations that can really ruin the first-time user experience.
 Think about it: If your batteries die, or the computer breaks, or a motor malfunctions, what can you do with that telescopes?
 But if it is a manual telescope, you can ALWAYS use it - no batteries or technology needed other than a star map.
 Many of those other computerized / fancier / short refractor scopes may make great second options; but strongly consider the ones I have listed above as first-time instruments.

 And avoid the 60mm and 70mm refractors, if at all possible.
 I have several, and they can be fun to use... on the Moon, and a few (VERY few) bright targets.
 After that, they wind up collecting dust.
-Consider the options above, if the scope is to see substantial use beyond the excitement of the first few nights, and the budget is under $400.
+Consider the options above, if the scope is to see substantial use beyond the excitement of the first few nights, and the budget is around $500 or less.

 Got questions?
 Email me!
-Post in the comments.
 I appreciate the feedback, and may have even overlooked a good option.
 And also, I have absolutely no financial relationship with any of the companies I mentioned above, so I don't make any money from any of them, not matter from whom you buy.